-We describe some of our primary conceptual models that will embody this new paradigm while addressing the multitude of design challenges described above.
-These models form the basis for the software design of FLUX.
+We describe some of the primary elements of this new conceptual model while addressing the multitude of design challenges described above.
+These models form the basis for the software design of Flux.

-Unified Job Model: Traditionally, a job is simply defined to be a resource allo- cation, a concept too weak to support the new paradigm.
-Rather, we unify the traditional job notion with the notion of a resource manager instance—an inde- pendent set of resource manager services.
+Unified Job Model: Traditionally, a job is simply defined to be a resource allocation, a concept too weak to support the new paradigm.
+Rather, we unify the traditional job notion with the notion of a resource manager instance—an independent set of resource manager services.
 The RM instance must be delegated the main responsibility of managing the resources allocated to the job.
 Then, the unified job model becomes the foundation on which to build a hierarchical, resource-management scheme to address the multidimensional scale challenge.
 In addition, an RM instance can implement compatibility mode with a particular traditional paradigm only over its own allocation, providing a straightforward path to address the backward compatibility challenge.

-Job Hierarchy Model: To scale the new paradigm in the scaling limit of the en- tire computing facility, we must avoid a centralized approach: the new paradigm requires a hierarchical management scheme with a well-balanced, multilevel delegation structure.
+Job Hierarchy Model: To scale the new conceptual model in the scaling limit of the en- tire computing facility, we must avoid a centralized approach: the new paradigm requires a hierarchical management scheme with a well-balanced, multilevel delegation structure.
 For this purpose, we use a tree-based job hierarchy model that has many proven advantages for extreme scalability.
 In this model, a job is only required to manage its children jobs, which would be only a small fraction of the total number of jobs that are run across the entire computing facility.
 Further, several guiding principles throughout the job hierarchy strike a balance between the management responsibility of a parent job and delegation and empowerment of a child job:

 Parent bounding rule: the parent job grants and confines the resource allo- cation of all of its children.